Junior Stage Auditions

 Please note: If all in-person audition slots are filled, you will need to sign up for a virtual audition instead.

-• Actors who are interested in auditioning for Spongebob should prepare the following:
+• Actors who are interested in auditioning for High School Musical 2 should prepare the following:

 1) Review the Information Packet above & sign up for an in-person or virtual audition slot.